OK, you’re ready to start tracking theoretical versus actual costs in MarginEdge (ME) – awesome.

 Save any mapping changes you have made on this page.

 This will let you export PMIX mapping details to either CSV or PDF.

 In the main grid, you will be doing the “mapping”: selecting a product or recipe for each POS item for which you have sales.
 These are selected by double-clicking the fields in the "Product/Recipe" column.
 The other field that is editable is the “Scale” field.
 That and all other fields are described in detail below:

 Major / Minor / Items

-Information on the left side of the screen coming straight from your POS.
+Information on the left side of the screen is coming straight from your POS.
 By default, the screen shows Major categories, but these can be expanded by clicking the “+” symbols so you can see the Minor categories (if they exist in your POS) and the individual items from the POS.
 The items each correspond to a selection/button in your POS.
 Click the “+” next to the word “Major” to expand all sections at once.

-Important Note: By default, this page shows only POS items that sold in the data range selected.
+Important Note: By default, this page shows only POS items that are sold in the date range selected.
 To ensure you are seeing as many POS buttons as possible, widen the date range to many months or even a full year to ensure you are seeing even those items that sell very infrequently.

 Quantity / Sold

 The quantity and dollar amount representing how much of that POS line item was sold during the period chosen with the date selector at the top of the page.